Timothy J. Kelly

 Timothy James Kelly (born 1969) is a United States district judge of the United States District Court for the District of Columbia and former chief counsel for national security and senior crime counsel to the Senate Judiciary Committee.

 Biography

-Kelly received his Bachelor of Arts, cum laude, from Duke University, and his Juris Doctor from Georgetown Law, where he was a senior associate editor of the American Criminal Law Review.
-Kelly spent a decade as a federal prosecutor, serving first as an Assistant United States Attorney in the District of Columbia and then as a trial attorney in the Public Integrity Section of the Department of Justice's Criminal Division.
-Kelly also spent several years as a civil litigator at Arnold & Porter.
-He clerked for Judge Ronald L. Buckwalter on the United States District Court for the Eastern District of Pennsylvania.
+Kelly received his Bachelor of Arts, cum laude, from Duke University in 1991.
+From 1991 to 1993, he was a legal assistant at the law firm Cleary Gottlieb Steen & Hamilton, and from 1993 to 1994 he was a waiter at a restaurant in Washington, DC.
+He then attended Georgetown University Law Center, where he was a senior associate editor of the American Criminal Law Review.
+He graduated in 1997 with a Juris Doctor.

+After law school, Kelly entered private practice at Arnold & Porter.
+He served as a law clerk to Judge Ronald L. Buckwalter of the U.S. District Court for the Eastern District of Pennsylvania from 2001 to 2002, returning to Arnold & Porter afterward.
+Kelly worked for the U.S. Department of Justice from 2003 to 2013.
+He served first as an Assistant United States Attorney in the District of Columbia and then as a trial attorney in the Public Integrity Section of the Department of Justice's Criminal Division.
 He also served as the Republican staff director for the Senate's Caucus on International Narcotics Control, and from 2013 to 2017 Judge Kelly served as Chief Counsel for National Security and Senior Crime Counsel to U.S. Senate Judiciary Committee Chairman Charles E. Grassley.